-You already know that your 3 and 4-year-old should be getting less Paw Patrol and more Pythagoras in their daily screen-time diet.
+You already know that your preschooler should be getting less Paw Patrol and more Pythagoras in their daily screen-time diet.
 Couple that with the fact that the United States is a solid 35 out of 64 on standardized test math scores (eat it, Lithuania) and you have a good reason to start boosting their computational skills as early as possible.
 Good news: math apps can help preschoolers get excited about math and learn basic skills.
 Whether your kid needs a little extra help understanding addition or you’re just trying to add some math practice to their screen diet, these math apps can help.
 Because unlike workbooks or parental lectures, math apps can get a kid’s attention, and keep it.

 Monsters are already teaching your kid everything from how to enjoy cookies to how to share.
 Why not let them teach your preschooler math?
 Endless Number ‘s animated ugly dolls will introduce concepts like counting, sequences, and basic arithmetic in fun ways.
 Because the only thing more fun than riding a Ferris wheel is counting all the cars on one … is what you tell your child.